Mission and Vision

 Commitment and Equity Statement

-For over half a century, Anderson Ranch Arts Center has opened our doors to everyone with a passion for the arts.
+For over half a century, Anderson Ranch Arts Center has opened its doors to everyone with a passion for the arts.
 Art requires individual thought and expression and artists can serve as powerful educators during times of great change and growth.
 We maintain an intentional focus on ensuring inclusion in our community to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion.
-We remain committed to strengthening our understanding of equity and diversity by listening to our community’s needs, researching rich and diverse artistic programming, partnering with BIPOC and LGBTQ+ communities and cultural organizations, and providing education for our staff, faculty, and board.
+We remain committed to strengthening our understanding of equity and diversity by listening to our community’s needs, researching rich and diverse artistic programming, and partnering with BIPOC and LGBTQ+ communities and cultural organizations.

 Campus Amenities